orthopteroid/EftirlitSeven/README.md

 # EftirlitSeven

 E7 was originally a fork of douane (https://gitlab.com/douaneapp) with experimental changes.
-Code has shifted quite a bit so it's not easy to find the origins.
-Use `grep` to find attributions to douane code and algorithims.
 Some of the features in E7 include...

 ## Known Socket Cache (ksc_ code prefix)

-E7 tries to make searching for a previously seen socket fast by using an array-of-fields cache-friendly memory organization.
-This assumes that the arrays are small enough to fit into a processor's data cache and given the bus-width of the cpu-memory channel can be transferred efficiently to show some significant speed gains.
-Hopefully not too much to assume.

-Another goal for E7 has been that this caching will work properly on SMP (were processor-cache peek, snoop or mirroring might not work as expected) by serializing cache updates through a kernel work queue.
-Atomic LRU bookeeping is used to identify old cache entries for overwrite using wrap-safe arithmetic on entry age.
-Giving the work queue affinity to a particular core/processor may be important to making this strategy work, additional testing and instrumentation needs to be done to determine this.
+E7 does lookups on known-sockets using a fixed-size cache-friendly memory organization.
+Sockets are hash-indexed by inode and writes are serialized using a work queue to be hopefully more SMP friendly (although switching to use the rcu subsystem might work better).
+LRU cache-entry bookeeping is done with a wrap-safe age calculation.
+Additional testing and instrumentation needs to be done to determine if this works properly.

 ## Active Socket Cache (asc_ code prefix)

-When a search of the known-socket-cache fails E7 searches another cache for the inode in the netfilter packet.
-This cache is made from the active sockets in the process table, and if a cache lookup fails the cache is regenerated.
-In testing so far, this cache appears to provide 10x to 100x lookup improvement during connection-storms.
+When a search of the known-socket-cache fails, E7 does another inode hash-lookup for the socket in a secondary fixed-size cache.
+This cache is filled from the active sockets in the process table when a search here fails.
+So far, this cache appears to provide 10x to 100x lookup improvement during connection-storms.
 Additional investigations into how to use this cache effectively will continue.

+## Rule Lookup Table (rule_ code prefix)

+E7 uses another data structure for rules that determine if a (process,protocol) tuple can use the network interface.
+File hashes are used here prior to strncpy comparison for faster comparison.
+These rules are stored in a fixed-size circular queue to facilitate fast lookup and easy addition and removal but for very large rulesets something other than linear searching might need to be investigated.
+This queue is protected using a qrwlock, a type of spinlock that gives preference to updating the table over reading from it.

 ## Submodules for iNet protocols (prot_ file prefix)